Whiplash is more than just a pain in the neck.

 Even if you feel fine immediately after the accident, your whiplash symptoms could be lying dormant.

-The sooner you are checked out, the better chance you have at a full recovery.
+The sooner you are checked out, the better chance you have of a full recovery.

 In the article below, we will discuss whiplash and why it is more than just a pain in the neck.